• ثبت نام

 Rodgers, M., Grays, M. P., Fulcher, K. H., & Jurich, D. P. (2013).
 Improving academic program assessment: A mixed methods study.
 Journal of Innovative Higher Education, 38(5), 383-395.

 Sandelowski, M. (2010).
 What's in a name?
 Qualitative description revisited.
-Journal of Research in nursing & health33(1), 77-84.
+Journal of Research in nursing & health, 33(1), 77-84.

 Schmidt, L., & Schuwirth, L. (2013).
 Final Report - Better Judgement: Improving assessors' management of factors affecting their judgement.
 Sydney: Australian Government Office for Learning and Teaching.